ettore-galli/micropython-pwm-led/README.md

 This step creates the proper configuration for VS Code to use stubs.

+Stubs are needed only for linting and code completion, but not for development.

 Settings are created by default under the new project folder; after the project is created, you can do the following (alternative)

 * Use the newly created folder as project workspace